Skoricius/f3ast/README.md

 # FEBID 3D Algorithm for Stream File generation (F3AST)

 ## Installation
-Eventually, this should be installable with
+The package can be installed with pip:
 ```
 pip install f3ast
 ```

-For now, install the cloned repository.
-Navigate with terminal to the folder root directory and run:
+To install the most up-to-date version and get the example notebooks, clone the repository from github:
 ```
 git clone git@github.com:Skoricius/f3ast.git
 pip install -e f3ast --user